basd4g/oshushume.20190807.ceres/README.md

-# Web Service Using Slim Framework 3 Skeleton Application
+# お酒酒め(Oshushume) is Web Application that recommend liqueurs

-This is a sample web application using Slim3 for 2021 graduates intern event for CERES INC.
+This is a web application "お酒酒め(Oshushume)" using Slim3 made by team-B on 2021 graduates intern event for CERES INC.

-# Library Using
+## Library Using

 - slim/twig-view
 - twig/extensions